Indoor vertical farming startup Bowery Farming raises $300 million

 Bowery’s latest funding round, led by Fidelity Management & Research Company LLC, would be the largest vertical farming deal on record, based on previous such deals listed by PitchBook.

-The company’s leafy greens are sold in over 800 grocery stores and it has two commercial farms in New York and Maryland, and a third coming on line this year in Pennsylvania, said Irving Fain, Bowery’s CEO and Founder.
+The company’s leafy greens are sold in 850 grocery stores and it has two commercial farms in New Jersey and Maryland, and a third coming on line this year in Pennsylvania, said Irving Fain, Bowery’s CEO and Founder.
 Fain said the products are the same or lower in price than their organic rivals, but declined to say whether Bowery was selling them at a profit.

 “The real benefit of what we’re growing at Bowery is first of all, it’s completely pesticide free,” said Fain, adding that a large part of the power used for the farms is renewable with an aim to eventually make it fully renewable.